Original Douay Rheims Bible (1582 & 1610)

 *Chrys. in ep.
 Ro. ho.
 23.

+2. They that resist.)
 In things lawfully commanded it is mortal sinne not to obey our Superiours.

 Whosoeuer resisteth or obeieth not his lawful Superiour in those causes wherin he is subiect vnto him, withstandeth God's appointment, & sinneth deadly, and is worthy to be punished both in this world by his Superiour, and by God in the next life.
 For in temporal gouernment and causes, the Christians were bound in conscience to obey their Heathen Emperours: though on the other side, they were bound vnder paine of damnation to obey their Apostles and Prelates, and not to obey their Kings or Emperours in matters of religion.
 Whereby it is cleere that when we be commanded to obey our Superiours, it is meant alwaies and only in such things as they may lawfully command, and in respect of such matters wherein they be our Superiours.

+4. Beareth not the sword.)
 The Apostle speaketh of temporal powers.

 That the Apostle meaneth here specially of temporal powers, we may see by the sword, tribute, & external compulsion, which he here attributeth to them.
 And the Christian men then had no doubt whether they should obey their Spiritual powers.
 But now the disease is cleane contrarie.
 For al is giuen to the secular power, and nothing to the spiritual which expresly is ordained by Christ and the Holy Ghost: and al the faithful are commanded to be subiect therunto, as to Christ's owne word and wil.